oskarkk/minecraft-tg/README.md

 * botToken - Telegram bot's token

-* spigot - spigot directory absolute path with slash at the end
+* spigot - spigot directory absolute path with slash at the end (tg.sh will make directory "tg" for its files there)

 * adminUsername - user who will be able to send commands